-The Company's capital management objectives, evaluation measures, definitions and targets have remained unchanged over the periods presented.
+The Company's capital management objectives, evaluation measures, definitions and targets have remained unchanged.
+The metrics presented may not be comparable to similar measures presented by other companies and the Company may choose to present different measures as determined at each reporting date.
 Encana is subject to certain financial covenants in its credit facility agreements and is in compliance with all financial covenants.